IshitaGupta130/Slider/README.md

 <h1>Image Slider</h1>
 The aim behind this Image Slider is to create a slider which has just the right amount of features, with no bloat and be easy to extend so that more features can be added as "extensions".
 Here are the ideals and core features I wanted to include:

-1.HTML5 (SEO optimised)
+1. HTML5 (SEO optimised)
-2.CSS3 transitions (a few simple transitions like slide/fade) 3.Left/Right navigation (including touch/swipe support)
+2. CSS3 transitions (a few simple transitions like slide/fade)
+3. Left/Right navigation (including touch/swipe support)
-4.Extremely simple to setup (no dependencies)
+4. Extremely simple to setup (no dependencies)
-5.Very extensible
+5. Very extensible
-6.Uses progressive enhancement
+6. Uses progressive enhancement
-7.Open source (goes without saying)
+7. Open source (goes without saying)

 <h2>Requirements</h2>